mcopley08/troll-me/README.md

 - [Best Practices for Node.js Development](https://devcenter.heroku.com/articles/node-best-practices)
 - [Using WebSockets on Heroku with Node.js](https://devcenter.heroku.com/articles/node-websockets)

+## Walkthrough of the 'troll-me' Algorithm

+- grabs content from a period of 6 months.
+- default is 3 sets of 6 month periods.

 ## Quick Start

 Here are a few quick things you can do within 15 minutes to custom the application: